 On December 12, 2019, the Company entered into a non-binding agreement with PRICH Biotech Corp. ("PRICH") to sell certain assets of Cansortium Puerto Rico and classified the net assets of Consortium Puerto Rico of \$368 as held for sale in the consolidated statements of financial position.
-The sale of the Puerto Rican business closed on April 28, 2020 (see Note 21).
-As of March 31, 2020 the Puerto Rico net assets held for sale were \$310.
+The sale of the Puerto Rican assets closed on April 28, 2020.

-Cansortium Puerto Rico net gain of \$6 for the three months ended March 31, 2020 were recorded under discontinued operations in the consolidated statements of operations.
+Cansortium Puerto Rico net loss of \$236 and \$402 were recorded under discontinued operations in the consolidated statements of operations for the three and nine months ended September 30, 2020, respectively.